maths/caa-research-agenda/README.md

 2. add yourself as a contributor on any questions you are interested in,
 3. edit the pages of those questions, to add/amend details.

+See below for instructions on how to do all of this.

 ## Editing a file on GitHub

 1. Find the file by browsing the directories above, and click on the filename to open it.